Great Lakes Calendar

 Upcoming Events › Great Lakes Calendar

 Events Search and Views Navigation

-Hosted by the Great Lakes Commission and the Northeast-Midwest Institute, the 2019 Great Lakes Congressional Breakfast will be held March 7 in Washington, D.C.
-The Great Lakes Congressional Breakfast will feature dialogue on Great Lakes priorities by regional leaders and members of Congress who play a critical role in shaping Great Lakes policies.Find out more »
+The 2020 Great Lakes Day and Great Lakes Congressional Breakfast will be held March 5, 2020, in Washington, D.C.
+The annual Great Lakes Congressional Breakfast features dialogue on Great Lakes priorities by regional leaders and members of Congress who play a critical role in shaping Great Lakes policies.Find out more »